The Clone Stamp

-The Photoshop Clone Stamp (shortcut= s) is one of the quintessential tools that is almost always used when “Photoshopping” a digital photograph.
+The clone stamp in Photoshop is one of the quintessential tools that is almost always used when “Photoshopping” a digital photograph.
 The clone tool is like a paint brush that allows you to take parts of the image and apply it to other parts.
-The clone tool creates a few important effects-
+The clone tool creates a few important effects.

 - Removing Unwanted Objects in Digital Photographs

 - Copying and Pasting Sections of one Photograph or Layer to a New Photograph or Layer

 This is a section of a great photograph.
 One of the problems with this photograph, along with many other photographs, is that there are a few extra hairs in the model’s face.
 With a short amount of practice with the Photoshop Clone Stamp you can easily remove those unwanted objects as shown in these pictures.
 Using the tool is easy:

 - Select the Clone stamp by clicking on the icon or pushing “S” on your keyboard.